jshulk/angular-mail/README.md

 # angular-mail
-### A gmail like application created with Angular, Sailsjs, bootstrap
+### A gmail like application created with Angular, Sailsjs, bootstrap and <3